MoarTube/MoarTube-Node/README.md

 ## ⚙️ **Resource Efficiency**
 - **MoarTube Node's** footprint is remarkably small because most computationally heavy tasks, like encoding and memory-intensive operations, are performed on your local machine by the **MoarTube Client**.
-- The node's primary responsibilities are **storage** and **distribution**, keeping its resource demands low.
+- The node's primary responsibilities are **storage** and **distribution**, keeping its resource demands low so that it run on just about anything.
 - MoarTube Node is **multi-threaded**, utilizing the full potential of its system's CPU to ensure optimal operation.

 ## 🌍 **Decentralize your Deployment**
 - Designate external providers such as **Postgres** and **S3** to store and distribute your content for greater scalability.
 - Your node becomes completely disposable.
-Content and metadata are stored externally (e.g., S3, Postgres), allowing you to rebuild or redeploy your node at any time without data loss.
+Content and metadata are stored externally (e.g., S3, Postgres), allowing you to re-deploy your node at any time without data loss.
 Just tell your new node where its data is and you're back online.

 ## ☁️ **Cloudflare Integration for Offloading Demand**
 - [Cloudflare](https://www.moartube.com/guides/how-to-enable-cloudflare-cdn) eliminates much of the strain on your storage distribution by leveraging the world’s largest CDN, giving your node the same global delivery power as major platforms.